The case of Vitaliy Kukol

 On May 15, 2025, the Konotop City District Court found Vitaliy Kukol guilty of illegal possession of homemade weapons and explosives (Part 1 of Article 263 of the Criminal Code of Ukraine).
 Judge Oleksandr Ohienko sentenced him to three years in prison, releasing him on probation for 1 year.

-Despite the fact that Kukol:
+Despite the fact that the court established:

 Bar Association OK Legal, co-founders of Pravotvorets, took on the defense of Vitaliy.
 An appeal will be filed in the near future.
 The lawyers insist: